rahulbats/kafka-web-ui/index.md

 ### The only web UI for kafka messages which uses the SASL usersname/passwords directly as logins.
 This allows your team to view messages using SASL accounts and Admins to assign appropriate ACLs to them.

+## Overview
+Kafka Webui allows users to login through SASL accounts or LDAP accounts which are mapped to SASL accounts.
+This allows organizations to maintain confidentiality of messsage data using ACLs.
+For more information refer this [blog for using WEB UI using SASL logins](https://medium.com/@rahulbats/ui-for-kafka-which-uses-sasl-accounts-be68c1e348c0) and this [blog for using WEBUI using LDAP/AD logins](https://medium.com/@rahulbats/ui-for-kafka-part-2-with-ldap-f9ade38e7373).

 ## How to run
 ### Run as a docker container
 You can run this as a docker container `docker run  -e ALLOWED_USERS=[SASL USERS] -e SECURITY_PROTOCOL=[SECURITY PROTOCOL] -e BOOTSTRAP_SERVERS=[BOOTSTRAP SERVERS] -e SCHEMA_REGISTRY_URL=[OPTIONAL SCHEMA REGISTRY URL] -p 8080:8080 rahulbats/kafka-web-ui:[LATEST TAG]`